-The power sliding door may be opened manually or by using the buttons on the Remote Keyless Entry (RKE) transmitter.
+The power sliding door may be opened or closed manually or by using the buttons on the RKE transmitter, overhead console switch, or rear door switch.
+Pulling the inside or outside power sliding door handle will also power open or close the power sliding door.